Monster Hunter: World guide: monster hunting basics, combat tips, how to set up multiplayer on PC

 Ready to learn, rookie?

-After what seemed like an eternity, Monster Hunter: World is out today, marking the first time the Monster Hunter series has ventured onto PC.
+After what seemed like an eternity, Monster Hunter: World is now available on PC.
 Console players may have had at most a decade’s head start, with new things being introduced steadily.
-For PC players, there’s a lot of concepts which could seem alien, such as being heavily encouraged to upgrade constantly and team up with other players to take down larger monsters.
+For PC players however, there’s a lot of concepts which are overwhelmingly complex, such as being heavily encouraged to upgrade constantly and team up with other players to take down larger monsters.
 In order to ease the newer players in a bit more smoothly, this guide will bring everyone up to speed with what to expect in this deceptively taxing game.

 Monster Hunter: World guide